What is Frozen Shoulder?

-What are the main Frozen Shoulder Symptoms?
+What are the Symptoms of Frozen Shoulder ?

-Frozen shoulder generally develops gradually, and in three main stages.
+Generally this condition develops gradually, and in three main stages.
 If you have a frozen shoulder condition, then you are likely to feel pain or stiffness in one shoulder.
 You will typically go through the three stages with a frozen shoulder.
 Each step has its unique timeline and symptoms as discussed below:

 1. Freezing Stage